How Seattle Restaurants Plan To Survive The $15 Minimum Wage, Or Not

 So how can restaurants survive the transition?
 Here is what some restaurant owners have decided to do.

-Chef Tom Douglas, who owns 15 restaurants in the city of Seattle, is raising prices on his menu items by 4 percent.
+Chef Tom Douglas, who owns 15 restaurants in the city of Seattle, is in the process of raising prices on his menu items by 4 percent.
 Douglas had initially announced plans to tack a 2 percent surcharge on every bill, but scrapped that after negative reaction from his customers.

 Douglas employs close to a thousand people and is considered a large employer under the law.
 But since he provides medical insurance to his employees, he has one extra year — until January 2018 — to reach $15 an hour.